Pacific Unitarian Church: Ministers

 In 1957 Dr. Shuder volunteered to serve for one year as part-time charter minister.
 When he left, the congregation decided to call a full-time minister, the Rev. Mr. Richard W. F. Seebode, who began his ministry to PUC in October 1958.
 He retired from the ministry in 1963 and pursued a second career in counseling.

 PUC then called the Rev. Mr. Alfred J. N. Henriksen to the pulpit in 1963 after a nationwide search.
 Under his leadership the congregation raised the money to buy the land in PV and to build the church.
 He served this church until 1987 (24 years) when, at age 65, he retired.
 His wife, Ruth, who through his years of service was an integral part of his ministerial success, died suddenly in 1987 shortly after they announced retirement plans.
 Her death was a great loss not only to Mr. Henriksen, but to the entire congregation.
 Mr. Henriksen was named Minister Emeritus after his retirement, and the main building was designated Henriksen Hall in honor of the long service of both him and his wife.
 Mr. Henriksen remains an active member of PUC.

 PUC then called the Rev. Mr. David H. Cole as interim minister.
 Mr. Cole served the congregation for a year and a half.

 The Rev. Mr. W. Donald Beaudreault began his ministry to the PUC in January 1989, and served until the summer of 1993, when he tendered his resignation.

 The church operated without a minister until January 1994, when the Rev. Dr. Victor Carpenter accepted the call as interim minister, serving through June 1994, when he was called as a settled minister in Boston.

 The Rev. Ms. Frances Reece Day joined PUC on September 1, 1994 as interim minister and remained with PUC through July 1996.

 In August 1996, the Rev. Ms. Jane Bechle and the Rev. Mr. Robert J. Klein were called to PUC as settled co-ministers, and served until August 2004.

 The Rev. Dr. John T. Morehouse served as called minister from 2005 to 2015, when he was called to lead the Westport Unitarian Church in Connecticut.

 Stephen Furrer joined the congregation in August 2016 for a one-year term as intern Minister.

 Reverend Steve Wilson was called as the next full-time minister and served from August 18, 2017 to July, 2022.

 Chloe Briede began her two year contract as Interim Minister in August, 2022.

+Pastor Joshua Berg was called as the new Settled Minister starting in September, 2024.

 Leadership

-In 2015, the strategic planning committee adopted new Mission and Vision statements to simplify and reflect the church's desire to be a leader in liberal religion in the South Bay.
-They are:

-MISSION (who we are – why we exist)

-We gather as a welcoming, progressive congregation where all are free to seek truth and meaning.
-We put our UU principles into practice by nurturing the spirit, creating community and working for justice in the world.